gladed/watchable/README.md

 ## Modifying Contents

-Any [`MutableWatchable`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-mutable-watchable/) can be modified with [`use`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-mutable-watchable/use.html), which receives a modifiable form of the underlying data:
+Any [`MutableWatchable`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-mutable-watchable/) can be modified with [`use`](https://gladed.github.io/watchable/latest/io.gladed.watchable/-mutable-watchable/use.html), which receives a temporary, modifiable form of the underlying data.
+Any changes to this data are captured and delivered to watchers.

 ```kotlin
 val list = watchableListOf(1, 2)